shariq1989/cookbook/content/recipe/butter_chicken.md

 {{< figure src="/images/bc8.jpeg" class="instructionFigure">}}

-6. Garnish the butter chicken with cilantro and green chilis and serve with basmati rice or naan.
+6. Garnish the butter chicken with cilantro and green chillies and serve with basmati rice or naan.

 {{< figure src="/images/bc9.jpeg" class="instructionFigure">}}